-To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.
+There are different types of out-of-pocket costs for Part D drugs.
 The amount that you pay for a drug is called "cost sharing" and there are three ways you may be asked to pay.

-- The "deductible" is the amount you must pay for drugs before our plan begins to pay its share. - "Copayment" means that you pay a fixed amount each time you fill a prescription. - "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.
+- The "deductible" is the amount you pay for drugs before our plan begins to pay its share. - "Copayment" is a fixed amount you pay each time you fill a prescription. - "Coinsurance" is a percentage of the total cost you pay each time you fill a prescription.